global-asp/asp-source/en/0366_swimming-in-the-zambezi.md

 As they walked to the river Ntwala told them stories.
 "Tell us about when our village was flooded," they called.
 "Tell us about the Jackal and the Baboon."

 ##
-Beside the river there was an enormous Marula tree.
+Beside the river there was an enormous marula tree.
 The girls looked for the biggest marula fruit for Ntwala.

 ##
 "I've got the biggest," shouted Joy.
 She gave her marula fruit to Ntwala.